starchildluke/astro/src/pages/post/seo-of-pokemon-nicknames.md

 > PKMN.NET is one of the largest Europe-based pokemon sites filled with not only plain information, but also other features to make life online that bit more interesting

-I don't know the accuracy of that "one of the largest Europe-based pokemon sites" claim but given its ranking stature, I'd say it has some weight to it.
+Thanks to [a recent interview with The Johto Times](https://johto.substack.com/p/vol1-33), the accolade of being "one of the largest Europe-based pokemon sites" is true.
 Those nickname submissions also date as far back as 2007.
 Sites like this would have had a lot of traffic back then and while it might have decreased, they'll maintain a steady stream today.
 I did a rough [Ahrefs](https://ahrefs.com/) search of over 400 "Pokémon + nicknames" queries (e.g. `fuecoco nicknames`) and found average monthly search volumes of up to 900 and total of 29,000.
 If you're ranking #2-#10 for something as niche as Pokémon nicknames without any optimisation, you're doing really well.

 Of course, there are plenty of other factors contributing to this and the main one is probably links.
 Another check on Ahrefs showed: